RohinMahesh/databricks_production_ml_system/README.md

 2. Model Serving Pipeline: services ML pipeline for predictions.
 This is scheduled to run on a daily cadence.
     - MLflowFunctions.py
     - serving_pipeline.py
+3. Model Performance Evaluation Pipeline: evaluates ML pipeline on last 31 days worth of data (accounting for a 1-day label delay) and triggers model retraining based on acceptable performance of ML pipeline.
+    - perf_eval_pipeline.py

 ## MLOps Service